 There are 4 easy ways to verify eligibility and benefits as shown in the Online/interoperability resources and how to contact us section in Chapter 1: Introduction.

 When individuals enroll in a health benefit plan through the Health Insurance Marketplace (also known as Individual Exchange), the plans are required to provide a 3-month grace period before terminating coverage.
 The grace period applies to those who receive federal subsidy assistance in the form of an advanced premium tax credit and who have paid at least 1 full month’s premium within the benefit year.
 Additionally, for individuals who do not receive federal subsidy assistance, plans are required to provide a grace period consistent with state law (typically 30 or 31 calendar days) before terminating coverage.

 You can verify if the member is within the grace period when you verify eligibility.

-Refer to the Chapter 4: Health Insurance Marketplace (Exchanges) for more information.
+Refer to the Chapter 4: Individual Exchange Plans for more information.

 Your network status is not returned on 270/271 transactions.
 Know your status prior to submitting 270 transactions.
 As our product portfolio evolves and new products are introduced, it is important for you to confirm your network status (and tier status for commercial tiered benefit plans) while checking eligibility and benefits in the UnitedHealthcare Provider Portal or by calling us at 1-877-842-3210 or 1-888-478-4760 (Individual Exchange Plans).
 If you are not participating in the member’s benefit plan or are outside the network service area for the benefit plan, the member may have higher costs or no coverage.

 For more information about tiered benefit plans, visit uhcprovider.com/plans > Select your state > Commercial > UnitedHealthcare Tiered Benefit Plans.